 - 2.1 The Council recognises that it has a legal duty to its employees to take all reasonable steps to minimise the adverse effects on them from stress in the workplace.
-It also recognises that this duty of care extends to maintaining the mental as well as the physical wellbeing of employees. - 2.2 The Council's statement of intent is, so far as is reasonably practicable, to: - maintain a safe and healthy working environment - prevent stress by identifying causes of workplace stress and eliminating them or reducing their effects to a minimum. - 2.3 The Council intends to achieve this through: - following the advice and implementing the principles described in the Health and Safety Executive (HSE) publication HSG218: 'Managing the causes of work-related stress - A step-by-step approach using the Management Standards' (hereafter referred to in this document as the 'HSE Publication').
-This publication is available to download, free of charge, from the HSE website - training and developing managers to be responsible for monitoring stress levels and implementing control measures to relieve stress in the workplace - involving employees in identifying the causes of workplace stress through risk assessment, and taking action to eliminate or reduce the sources - increasing stress awareness by providing employees with the skills necessary to deal effectively with pressure and conflicting demands - managing the rehabilitation of employees who have suffered or are suffering serious ill health as a result of stress.
+It also recognises that this duty of care extends to maintaining the mental as well as the physical wellbeing of employees. - 2.2 The Council's statement of intent is, so far as is reasonably practicable, to: - maintain a safe and healthy working environment - prevent stress by identifying causes of workplace stress and eliminating them or reducing their effects to a minimum. - 2.3 The Council intends to achieve this through: - following the advice and implementing the principles described in the Health and Safety Executive (HSE) publication WBK01: Tackling work-related stress using the Management Standards approach - A step-by-step workbook (hereafter referred to as the HSE publication).
+This publication is available to download, free of charge, from the HSE website - training and developing managers to be responsible for monitoring stress levels and implementing control measures to relieve stress in the workplace - involving employees in identifying the causes of workplace stress through risk assessment, and taking action to eliminate or reduce the sources - increasing stress awareness by providing employees with the skills necessary to deal effectively with pressure and conflicting demands

-- 2.4 Specific guidance on managing workplace stress, for both management and employees, is incorporated within this policy. - 2.5 Whilst the Council aims to ensure that workplace stress is managed effectively, it recognises that some causes of stress may not be within the Council's control. - 2.6 The responsibility for implementing the requirements of this policy and for the preparation of an implementation strategy rests with each Director or Head of Service.
+- managing the rehabilitation of employees who have suffered or are suffering serious ill health as a result of stress - 2.4 Specific guidance on managing workplace stress, for both management and employees, is incorporated within this policy. - 2.5 Whilst the Council aims to ensure that workplace stress is managed effectively, it recognises that some causes of stress may not be within the Council's control. - 2.6 The responsibility for implementing the requirements of this policy and for the preparation of an implementation strategy rests with each Director or Head of Service.